laurelthorburn/laurelthorburn/README.md

 ## About Me:

-I am a software engineer and doctor of audiology.
+I am a software developer and doctor of audiology.
 I love to code and am always looking for new things to create.

 - 👩🏻‍🎓 Full Stack Developer wtih a love for Front End
 - 🌱 I’m currently learning TypeScript and all things git